JingtaoX/JingtaoX.github.io/_pages/about.md

 My interests primarily lie in the areas of software engineering and programming languages.
 At present, I am focused on utilizing these techniques to solve problems related to hardware.

+My name is pronounced as [jin tow sshyah].

 # Research